This post has been modified to reflect new information since its original publication.

 Check your state’s online privacy laws

 It’s worth checking to see if your state’s laws let you sue to have your information deleted if a company won’t comply with your removal request.
-A handful of states have passed sweeping privacy laws that guarantee consumers the right to control their personal information online.
+A handful of states, including California, Colorado, Connecticut, Utah, and Virginia, have passed sweeping privacy laws that guarantee consumers the right to control their personal information online.

 For example, the California Consumer Privacy Act (CCPA), which went into effect in 2020, guarantees consumers the right to: